Spiced Christmas Puffs

 These light, flaky puffs are a wonderful addition to a cookie exchange party.
 Both variations highlight the aromatic spices of the season.
-And with no cutting or frosting required, they're an easy alternative to cutouts.
+With no cutting or frosting required, they’re an easy alternative to cutouts.

-Preheat the oven to 450 degrees F. Roll the dough into walnut-sized balls and place on a parchment-lined baking sheet 1/2 inch apart.
+- Preheat the oven to 450°F. Roll the dough into walnut-sized balls and place on a parchment-lined baking sheet ½ inch apart.
 Bake for 10-12 minutes.

 - Place the powdered sugar in a wide, shallow bowl.
 As soon as the cookies are cool enough to handle (but still hot), roll them in the powdered sugar and place them on a cooling rack.
 Once the cookies have cooled completely, transfer the remaining powdered sugar to a sieve and gently dust the Christmas puffs with it.